-CPS Energy, which is owned by the City Public Service Board of San Antonio, is operating a 600 megawatt (MW) power plant as an addition to its Calaveras Lake based J. K. Spruce Station.
+CPS Energy, which is owned by the City Public Service Board of San Antonio, is operating a 600 megawatt (MW) power plant (Spruce 2) as an addition to its Calaveras Lake based J. K. Spruce Station.
 The utility boiler burns coal from the Powder River Basin.
 The plant became operational in 2010.

-However, the Sierra Club reported in October 2010 that "postponed restarting its recently completed Spruce 2 coal-fired power plant, due to problems with the transformer that provides power to nearby substations via high-voltage power lines.
+The Sierra Club reported in October 2010 that CPS Energy "postponed restarting its recently completed Spruce 2 coal-fired power plant, due to problems with the transformer that provides power to nearby substations via high-voltage power lines.
 The coal plant, which ran at full power all summer, was taken off-line in early September for more detailed inspections of the transformer and other systems.
 Officials expected to bring the plant back online this month, but it will remain down while the transformer is repaired or replaced."

 Sponsor: City Public Service Board of San Antonio

 Location: Calaveras Lake, TX